gomezrjo/cp4i-tutorials/cp4i-ace-apic.md

 This document explains the steps needed to create the required artifacts in App Integration and API Management capabilities of IBM's Integration Platform using an existing OpenAPI v3.0 specification.

-The following diagram shows the different components involved in this article.
+The following diagram shows the different components and personas involved in the process to create a solution like this.

 ![CP4I Intro](images/2021-11-24_01-13-17.png)